httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 {"attachmentId": "b530ce8ff"}
 ~~~

 B) The following example shows an upload creation, where only the first 23456789 bytes of a 123456789 bytes upload are transferred.
-The server acknowledges the received representation data and that the upload is not complete yet.
+The server acknowledges the processed representation data and that the upload is not complete yet.
 The client can continue appending data.

 ~~~ http-message
 POST /upload HTTP/1.1